 106-112 Liberty Street.
 Three five-story buildings are located at 106, 110, and 112 Liberty Street.
 All windows have been replaced and the ground-floor storefronts have been altered.
 Nos.
 106 and 112 appear to retain their original cornices; No. 110 has no cornice.
-They were likely constructed in the 1850s.
+They appear to date to the second half of the 19th century.

 113 and 117 Cedar Street.
-The brick building at 113 Cedar Street appears to have been constructed during the second half of the 19th century, while 117 Cedar Street was built in 1908.
+The two brick buildings at 113 and 117 Cedar Street appear to have been constructed during the second half of the 19th century.
 No. 117 is four stories tall, while No. 113 is five stories tall.
 Both buildings have projecting cornices with dentils and modillions.